EinMix: universal toolkit for advanced MLP architectures¶

 to mix on the second dimension.
 Hacky, but does the job

-MLPMixer's patch embeddings — original¶
+MLPMixer's patch embeddings (aka ViT patch embeddings) — original¶

 Second interesting part of MLPMixer is derived from vision transformers.

-In the very beginning an image is split into patches, and each patch is linearly projected into embedding.
+In the very beginning an image is split into patches, and each patch is linearly projected into embedding:

 def check_sizes(image_size, patch_size):